What is Milestone Payment? – Freelance Milestone Payments Examples

 5. Milestone 2 completed: After completing the website development, the freelancer submits it to the client for approval.
 If the client approves the development work, the freelancer receives the $500 payment.

 6. Milestone 3 completed: After testing and deployment, the freelancer submits the final version of the website to the client for approval.
-If the client approves the website and it is ready to launch, the freelancer receives the last $200 payment.
+If the client approves the website and is ready to launch, the freelancer receives the last $200 payment.

 In this example, the freelancer receives payment in installments after each milestone is completed and approved, reducing the risk of not being paid for their work.
 The client also benefits from this approach because they can ensure that the project is progressing as expected and that the work meets their requirements before making each payment.